 - Professional bodies

 - Police forces.

 It is sometimes necessary to transfer personal health information overseas, for example if you require urgent medical treatment abroad.
 Any transfers made will be in full compliance with our Information Governance and Security Policy.

-Children aged 13-16 years are legally able to provide consent and have the same rights as adults over their data.
+Children aged 12-16 years in Scotland are legally able to provide consent and have the same rights as adults over their data.
 The following applies:

 - All online registrations must be in the child’s name, including email address.

 - All information including test results will only be provided to parents/guardians where there is specific consent.

 Retention of data